Design Dialogues: Lakeshore East at 15

 - Discount tickets are available with a valid student ID for $10 at the CAF Box Office.

-Discover Chicago’s newest neighborhood, Lakeshore East, featuring two notable buildings designed by…
+Take a short walk to see the Lakeshore East neighborhood, featuring two notable buildings designed by…

 The Forest Preserves of Cook County's Next Century Conservation Plan lays the groundwork for bringing…